What we do

 Life on the unit

 We have four bays with four beds each and four single cubicles.
-Although bays are mixed there are curtains around each bed for privacy during procedures or cares
+Although bays are mixed, there are curtains around each bed for privacy during procedures.

 Who you will meet on the unit